aireilly/openshift-mkdocs/docs/scalability_and_performance/node-observability-operator.md

 2. Verify that the Node Observability Operator is listed in the Operators list.

-## Creating the Node Observability custom resource
+## Creating the Node Observability custom resource {#creating-node-observability-custom-resource_node-observability-operator}

 You must create and run the `NodeObservability` custom resource (CR) before you run the profiling query.
 When you run the `NodeObservability` CR, it creates the necessary machine config and machine config pool CRs to enable the CRI-O profiling on the worker nodes matching the `nodeSelector`.